-- Influenza activity continues to decline overall, despite ongoing circulation of influenza A(H3N2) and influenza B in many regions across the country. - Influenza A(H3N2) was the predominant subtype this week (84% of subtyped influenza A detections); however, influenza A(H1N1)pdm09 remains the predominant subtype to date this season (71% of subtyped influenza A detections). - Detections of influenza A continue to be greater than those of influenza B. There is currently very little influenza B circulation compared to previous seasons.
+- Influenza activity continues to decline overall. - Influenza A(H3N2) was the predominant subtype this week (83% of subtyped influenza A detections); however, influenza A(H1N1)pdm09 remains the predominant subtype to date this season (71% of subtyped influenza A detections). - Detections of influenza A continue to be greater than those of influenza B. There is currently very little influenza B circulation compared to previous seasons.